RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 15.md

 Actually getting up and out was a challenge, and the rough bricks she had to slide over with only mangled and cut up clothes to protect her skin meant that she did end up getting cut up regardless.
 It was all good until she had to commit to pulling herself with her arms and not standing on the rail.
 As soon as her chest had all her weight on it and her noodly, weak arms were the only thing lifting her above the punishing stone and concrete, that was when her brain's desire to punish her for getting caught up in this mess kicked into overdrive.

 The need to somehow cleanse or overwrite the harm someone else did with worse harm she could do.
 Debug knew it was mad, knew if she said it aloud to anyone they would try to get her committed to an asylum.
 But it worked.
-No one could claim to own or control her with threats of violence if she could threaten herself with worse violence.
+As twisted an idea as it was, no one could claim to own or control her with threats of violence if she could threaten herself with worse violence.

 Her stomach and hips got the worst deal out of the struggle.
 Countless grazes and small cuts decorated her skin, but the thrill of once again besting some controlling freak and showing what real pain was ran through her veins and leaked from her skin.